polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/02 - An Ajax primer.md

 request, is rarely more than 1KB.

 Other competing technologies, often requires hundreds, and sometimes even thousands of kilobytes of JavaScript, to do what P5 allows you to do with 5 kilobytes.
-The difference in performance between P5 and some of its competing technologies, is often several orders of magnitudes.
 Most parts of P5 have been profiled against some of the major player's technologies in this area, and almost every time we do this, the competing technologies will end up consuming hundreds of times more bandwidth, than what P5 consumes to solve the same problem.

-In fact, I am running [my own webserver out of my home](https://home.gaiasoul.com), over a plain home 5Mb internet connection - Yet still, I can easily check my email, upload and download my own files securely, without any problems in regards to responsiveness.
+In fact, I am running [my own webserver out of my home](https://home.gaiasoul.com), over a plain home 5Mb internet connection, on an old and discarded Windows laptop - Yet still, I can easily check my email, upload and download my own files securely, without any problems in regards to responsiveness.
 Sephia Five for instance, is using 1/25th of the bandwidth that its competitor GMail is using.
-In addition, I have installed Hyper
-IDE on that server, with hundreds, and sometimes even thousands of guests visiting my server, every single day.
+In addition, I have installed Hyper IDE on that server, with hundreds, and sometimes even thousands of guests visiting my server, every single day.
 Below is a graph showing the difference in bandwidth consumption between GMail and Sephia Five.

 https://github.com/polterguy/sephia-five/raw/master/media/bandwidth-comparison.png